CyberCookie/siegel/src/ui_build/README.md

                 /* To add to the end. */
                 defaultLoadersOrder.unshift('your_loader')

-                /* One of the wats to remove the loader. */ defaultLoadersOrder.splice(
+                /* One of the ways to remove the loader. */ defaultLoadersOrder.splice(
                     defaultLoadersOrder.indexOf(loadersKeyMap.sassResources),
                     1